Yuvrajsinghko/Yuvrajsinghko/README.md

 <div align="center">

 Building **modern, responsive, and interactive web experiences**
-with a strong focus on **UI design, animations, and clean frontend architecture**.
+with a focus on **clean UI, animations, and frontend architecture**.

 </div>